mariorodeghiero/atg/README.md

 This project uses lot of stuff as:

+- [Storybook](https://storybook.js.org/) - Allows you to develop and design your graphical interfaces quickly, isolated, and independently.
 - [redux](https://redux.js.org/) - A Predictable State Container for JS Apps
 - [redux-saga](https://redux-saga.js.org/) - Redux middleware
 - [axios](https://github.com/axios/axios) - Promise based HTTP client for the browser and node.js